 Google Fiber used to be the next big thing.
 It wasn’t just internet service.
 Google waded into the TV and cell phone market with Fiber TV and Google Fi flexible cell data plans.
 You can still check out the best Google Fi cell phone plans in our review.

 Unfortunately though, the TV service is no longer available to new customers.
-But you can learn about some great alternatives in our video.
+But you can learn about some great alternatives.

 AT&T Internet vs. Google Fiber: Data caps

 This section is going to be short and sweet because neither ISP has data caps on their fiber internet plans.